Coursework and Registration

 Research and laboratory rotations

-Ph.D. students in the clinical and translational science track are required to complete three to five two-month research or laboratory rotations.
+Ph.D. students in the clinical and translational science track are required to complete 3 to 5 two-month research or laboratory rotations.
 The purpose of these rotations is to familiarize you with research activities in your area of interest and enable you to make informed decisions in choosing a thesis adviser.

-Your first lab rotation is chosen with input from the CCaTS predoctoral programs director, while the remaining two to four rotations are chosen by you.
+Your first lab rotation is chosen with input from the CCaTS predoctoral programs director, while the remaining 2 to 4 rotations are chosen by you.
 You are allowed to rotate only once in any given lab and are encouraged to complete a minimum of one rotation each in:

 M.D.-Ph.D. students complete three one-month full-time rotations.
 The recommended timeline is:

 - First rotation completed before entering medical school.